GluuFederation/docs-gg-prod/4.0.beta/source/installation.md

 `https://localhost:1338`.
 Use the login and password which you also use to access the Gluu Server.

 !!!
 Note
+    If you do not want ssh tunnel connection.
 See [FAQ](./faq.md#how-can-i-change-the-listening-address-and-port) for global access configuration.

 !!!
 Warning
     By default, the Gluu Gateway Client expiration date is set for one day during the installation process.
 To change it, follow    [these instructions](https://gluu.org/docs/oxd/3.1.4/faq/#how-can-i-avoid-client-expiration).
 Without this step, after 24 hours you will no longer be able to log in to the Gluu Gateway.